 Aronia (Michx.)
 Elliott (Aronia melanocarpa, A. melanocarpa), with the common name black chokeberry, belongs to the Rosaceae family, originates from the North America eastern parts.
 The ripe black berries fruits were used to produce jams, juices and wine, because of the high content of sorbitol, sugars (glucose and fructose), minerals (potassium) and high source of natural food colorants [1, 2].
-Several studies indicated that A. melanocarpa juice or fruits contain vitamins [3], polyphenolic acids [4, 5] anthocyanins (cyanidin-3arabinoside, cyanidin-3-galactoside, cyanidin3glucoside, cyanidin-3-xyloside), and proanthocyanidins, and hydro-xycinnamic acids [6, 7].
+Several studies indicated that A. melanocarpa juice or fruits contain vitamins [3], polyphenolic acids [4, 5] anthocyanins (cyanidin-3arabinoside, cyanidin-3-galactoside, cvanidin3glucoside, cyanidin-3-xyloside), and proanthocyanidins, and hydro-xycinnamic acids [6, 7].
 It is reported that polymeric proanthocyanins, predominantly of (-) epicatechin, are the major class of polyphenolic compounds in chokeberry, and represent 66% of fruits polyphenols, while anthocyanins are the second phenolic compound group in A. melanocarpa and are about 25% of total polyphenols Α. melanocarpa berries [5].

-© 2019 Bulgarian Academy of Sciences, Union of Chemists in Bulgaria polyphenolic compounds are characterized by radical-scavenging stronger activity than polyphenols, which are presented in other berries Anthocyanins from chokeberries [8]. are characterized by higher antioxidative activity against lipid oxidation induced by UV radiation in liposome membranes (made from the egg yolklecithin) than anthocyanins from sloe and honeysuckle [7].
+radical-scavenging stronger activity than polyphenols, which are presented in other berries Anthocyanins from chokeberries [8]. are characterized by higher antioxidative activity against lipid oxidation induced by UV radiation in liposome membranes (made from the egg yolklecithin) than anthocyanins from sloe and honeysuckle [7].
 The strong A. melanocarpa antioxidant properties provide an opportunity to be effectively used in the prophylaxis and treatment of health disorders associated with oxidative stress, especially diabetes and cancer [7].